-Toby Stephens returns as James Bond in the new radio adaptation of ‘Thunderball’ (1961), which will air on BBC Radio 4 on Saturday, 10th December, 2016 at 14:30.
+Toby Stephens returns as James Bond in the new radio adaptation of ‘Thunderball‘ (1961), which will air on BBC Radio 4 on Saturday, 10 December, 2016.

 Celebrating the 50th anniversary of ‘Thunderballs’ release in cinemas in 1965, the radio adaptation will feature some key differences between the EON film, and will follow more closely the novel published by Ian Fleming in 1961.